WAJDIMADANI/PARCSYNC/EXECUTER-MAINTENANT-FIX-RLS-COURRIER.md

   TO authenticated
   WITH CHECK (created_by = auth.uid());

--- Policy: Users can update their own generated letters or if they are admin CREATE POLICY "Users can update their generated letters" ON courrier_genere
+-- Policy: Users can update their own generated letters or if they have admin permissions CREATE POLICY "Users can update their generated letters" ON courrier_genere
   FOR UPDATE